jvencels/EOF-Library/README.md

 # OpenFOAM_Elmer
-Libraries for OpenFOAM and Elmer coupling + test cases.
+Libraries for OpenFOAM and Elmer MPI coupling + test cases.
 Used for solving coupled electromagnetic induction and MHD problems.
+This software is developed at Laboratory for mathematical modelling of environmental and technological processes (University of Latvia).

 ## Requirements ##